Chifez/mainstack-assement/README.md

 # Mainstack Frontend Assessment

-A modern transaction management dashboard built as part of a frontend role assessment at Mainstack.
+This is a modern transaction management dashboard built as part of a frontend role assessment at Mainstack.
 This application demonstrates the implementation of a clean, efficient, and user-friendly interface for managing and filtering financial transactions.

 ## Features

-- 📊 Transaction dashboard with real-time data
+- Transaction dashboard with real-time data
-- 🔍 Advanced filtering capabilities
+- Advanced filtering capabilities
   - Date range selection
   - Transaction type filtering
   - Transaction status filtering
-- 📱 Responsive design for all screen sizes
 - 🎨 Modern and clean UI with smooth animations
-- ⚡ Fast and efficient data fetching with caching
+- ⚡ Fast and efficient data fetching with caching by tanstack query

 ## Tech Stack

+The general idea behind the stack was for convenience, out of the box tooling and optimization techniques and ease of development to beat the deadline

 ### Core Technologies

 - **Next.js 14** - React framework for production

   - App Router for better performance and SEO
-  - Server Components for improved initial page load
-  - Built-in API routes for backend functionality

 - **TypeScript** - For type safety and better developer experience
   - Ensures code reliability and maintainability